 There are two main types of sous vide cooking methods – sous vide ovens (also called sous vide cookers) and immersion circulators (we’ll dive into each type in a second).
-Both methods serve the same function, which is to cook food at a consistent temperature throughout.
-This is achieved by vacuum sealing your food prior to cooking, and then immersing the packed food in hot water.
-Sous vide machines allow you to set your preferred temperature prior to cooking, and then letting the sous vide machine do the rest (very similar to crockpots, even if the results are infinitely more impressive).
-When you return, a perfectly cooked steak or the most tender salmon will be waiting you.
+Both methods serve the same function, which is to cook food at a consistent temperature throughout the process.
+This is achieved by vacuum sealing your food prior to cooking and then immersing the packed food in hot water.
+Sous vide machines allow you to set your preferred temperature prior to cooking.
+From there, you can let the sous vide machine do the rest (these kitchen appliances are very similar to crockpots, even if the results are infinitely more impressive).
+When you return, a perfectly cooked steak or delectably tender salmon will be waiting you.
 All accomplished in one easy “set it and forget it” process.
 Can’t beat that!

 If you’re a complete newbie to sous vide, I’d highly recommend you check out my new book, Learn Sous Vide.
 It’s written specifically for beginners and will teach you everything you need to know to get cooking fast!
 Even if the sous vide technique is not new to you, you’ll still need to get a sous vide oven or immersion circulator to get started.
-Find out what are the best sous vide machines that the market has to offer.
+So the time has come to discover the best sous vide machines that the market has to offer.
 Once of these beauties will have you preparing sous vide cuisine like a master chef in no time at all.

 Sous Vide Machines: Comparison Chart

 ChefSteps, a pioneer in the “smart kitchen” arena, recently introduced their first sous vide machine.
 Meet Joule.
 ChefSteps perfected the immersion circulator on their first attempt by creating a gorgeous design that is nearly half the size of some other sous vide precision cookers.
-More importantly, performance is not limited due to the smaller size; in fact, Joule outperformed the majority of the machines that we have reviewed.
-Joule makes the sous vide cooking process a foolproof one, and is a great choice for novices and experts alike.
+More importantly, the Joule’s performance is not limited due to its smaller size.
+In fact, Joule outperformed the majority of the machines that we have reviewed.
+Joule makes the sous vide cooking process a foolproof one and is a great choice for novices and experts alike.
 The combination of design, ease of use, performance, and features makes ChefSteps Joule our most recommended sous vide machine.
 If you want to explore the exciting world of sous vide cooking, but don’t have much counter space or time to learn a complex cooking process, this machine will get you sous vide-ing like a pro in no time at all.

-Anova is one of the best-selling sous vide machines, and it’s to no one’s surprise.
-Their new Bluetooth and WiFi compatible sous vide immersion circulator can send notifications to your mobile phone, keeping you updated on cooking temperatures and status.
+Anova is one of the best-selling sous vide machines, and that’s no big surprise either.
+Their new Bluetooth and WiFi compatible sous vide immersion circulator can send notifications to your mobile phone, keeping you constantly updated on cooking temperatures and status.
 That means you can leave the kitchen without fear of losing track of your meal.
 The Anova will keep you up to date on all the key specs from your phone.
 One of the most impressive features of this gadget is the ability to set up the Anova cooker before you leave for work, and let it do its magic while you’re away.
 This way, you’ll be coming home to a perfectly cooked steak, just waiting for you to finish it off with a quick sear.
 That’s a dream that home chefs never could have even imagined possible before now!

 The Sansaire immersion circulator is definitely one of the best-designed sous vide machines on the market.
-Not only does it look awesome, but its performance is immaculate.
-Within 0.1 degree Fahrenheit, Sansaire’s 1100W circulator heats water quickly and accurately.
+Not only does it look gorgeous, but its performance is immaculate.
+Sansaire’s 1100W circulator heats water quickly and accurately within 0.1 degree Fahrenheit.
 We find ourselves using the Sansaire sous vide machine regularly over many others out there since it is so easy to use, doesn’t take up much space, and works wonderfully.
 This is an excellent way to get started on your sous vide adventure without much of a financial or time investment.

 Hands-On Test: Comparing Sous Vide Performance

 Here we conducted a quick test with each of our most preferred sous vide immersion circulators.
-In this test, we filled a 12 liter polycarbonate container with 6 liters of water at 75 degrees Fahrenheit and set each circulator to 135 degrees Fahrenheit.
-This chart below shows how long it took each sous vide machine to reach the set temperature.
+In this test, we filled a 12 litre polycarbonate container with 6 litres of water at 75 degrees Fahrenheit and set each circulator to 135 degrees Fahrenheit.
+This chart below outlines how long it took for each sous vide machine to reach the desired temperature.
 You will notice that PolyScience CREATIVE heated the water the fastest, even though Gourmia GSV140 has a higher wattage heater.
 That’s why these sorts of tests are important.
 It’s not always easy to guess which machine will perform better based purely on the tech specs.